feathersjs/docs/guides/step-by-step/basic-feathers/writing-hooks.md

 ## Simple async hook

+Now that we've covered synchronous hooks, let's look at async ones.

-Let's write a hook which will call an async function which returns a Promise.
+Here is a simple before hook which calls an async function.
-That function will determine if the values in `hook.data` are valid.
+That function is supposed to determine if the values in `context.data` are valid.

 ```javascript
 import errors from 'feathers-errors';